-The New South Wales Government will be trialling high-tech cameras which they say are capable of detecting illegal mobile phone use from as far as kilometre away, and issuing fines without drivers being aware.
+The New South Wales Government will be trialling high-tech cameras which they say are capable of detecting illegal mobile phone use from as far as a kilometre away, and issuing fines without drivers being aware.

 Premier Gladys Berejiklian is calling for a crackdown on mobile phone use after two police officers were injured when a van crashed into an RBT site earlier this year.
 As a result of the collision, one officer had his foot and part of his lower leg amputated and another suffered a broken leg.